|

 Furthermore, the Japanese had their doubts about the security of the

-In the end it was agreed that the remainder of the order would
+It was agreed that the remainder of the order would

-consist of military Enigma I
+consist of Enigma I

-machines that were backwards compatible with the
+machines that were made backwards compatible with

 Enigma T.